-Kristen is a Chicago-based director and creative liaison who is passionate about bettering the human condition through practices of art, joy, and love.
+Kristen is a Chicago-based director and many-other-hats-wearer who is passionate about bettering the human condition through practices of art, joy, and love.
 A transplant from Los Angeles, Kristen is the founder and director of JoyistLA, a creative collaboration that wages counter-terrorist attacks to foster joy and extinguish fear.
 She currently works in a variety of creative capacities, and is excited whenever a new challenge comes her way.

 Assistant Director credits include Henry IV (dir.
 Dan Sullivan, Shakespeare Center Los Angeles,) The Cake (dir.
 Lauren Shouse, Rivendell Theatre Ensemble,) Relativity (dir.
 BJ Jones, Northlight Theatre,) The Scene (dir.
 Kimberly Senior, Writers Theatre,) Fighting Shadows (dir.
 Robert Egan, Inner-City Arts) Sex with Strangers (dir.
 Kimberly Senior, Geffen Playhouse,) The Power of Duff (dir.
 Peter DuBois, Geffen Playhouse) and Choir Boy (dir.
 Trip Cullman, Geffen Playhouse.)
 In 2016 and 2017, Kristen was Artistic Associate at the Ojai Playwrights Conference.

-Outside of her work, she is a proud auntie to five incredible kids--two nieces and a three nephews.
+Outside of her work, she is a proud auntie to five amazing kids--two nieces and three nephews.
 In her spare time, she loves to cook and share the communal experience of eating great food with friends and family.
 Her life and work mantra, "Together We're Better" comes from her mom, whose infinite positivity, curiosity, and love for learning are a constant inspiration.